The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the S Dobson Rd / W Broadway Rd neighborhood in Mesa are lower-middle income, making it a below average income neighborhood.
+The neighbors in the S Dobson Rd / W Broadway Rd neighborhood in Mesa are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower